 Keeping track of where some nucleosomes are on chromatin can be just as tricky as keeping track of Taylor Swift’s love life.
 They’re on, they’re off, they’re at a new place.
 Well, here comes a new bioinformatics solution to help you keep score on the nucleosome front, anyway.
 It’s called DANPOS, and it provides single-nucleotide resolution to zero in on position shift, fuzziness change, and occupancy change.

-The Houston- and Philly-based researchers explain that although algorithms exist that can pinpoint the locations of nucleosomes in one condition, figuring out how nucleosome locations change with different environmental conditions is still a big challenge.
+First author Kaifu Chen and his Houston- and Philly-based researcher group found that although algorithms exist that can pinpoint the locations of nucleosomes in one condition, figuring out how nucleosome locations change with different environmental conditions is still a big challenge.

 That’s why they developed DANPOS, which uses MNase-seq data.
 Here’s a little of what they learned:

 - DANPOS outperformed other similar algorithms and defined accurate nucleosome maps with both simulated and real data.

 - The dynamics discovered with DANPOS reflected environmental changes.
 For example, changing the media that yeast grew in also changed the nucleosome positioning near key yeast genes responsible for metabolism.

 - DANPOS can distinguish functional categories of nucleosomes.